Cutting off one's nose to spite one's face: Æbbe the Younger (13th century)

 The legend of Saint Æbbe the Younger is sometimes suggested as the origin of the phrase, though its theme and historical origin do not align with the idiom's meaning or origin.
-In the legend, first recorded by Matthew Paris in the 13th century, Æbbe and her nuns are said to have protected their virginity from Viking raiders by cutting off their noses:"that abbess of admirable courage, openly giving to all the sisters an example of chastity which should be profitable not only to those nuns, but which should be worthy of being followed by all succeeding virgins, and by all who should at any time exist, took a razor, and cut off her nose, and her upper lip close to the very teeth, and so made herself a shocking sight to all the bystander."However, Paris frames this act as one of piety, not of spiteful self-destruction.
+In the legend, first recorded by Matthew Paris in the 13th century, Æbbe and her nuns are said to have protected their virginity from Viking raiders by cutting off their noses:"that abbess of admirable courage, openly giving to all the sisters an example of chastity which should be profitable not only to those nuns, but which should be worthy of being followed by all succeeding virgins, and by all who should at any time exist, took a razor, and cut off her nose, and her upper lip close to the very teeth, and so made herself a shocking sight to all the bystander."However, Paris frames this act as one of piety, not of irrational self-destruction.
 In addition, this legend first appears several decades after Peter of Blois's own 12th century writings, by which time he was already able to refer to the idiom as a common saying.